 - Vinyl tile

-If asbestos is inhaled or ingested, the fibers will stay lodged in lung tissue for several years, causing scarring and inflammation.
-This activity can lead to several types of asbestos-related illnesses and diseases.
+If the mineral’s toxic fibers are inhaled or ingested, they’ll stay lodged in lung tissue for several years, causing scarring and inflammation.
+This activity can lead to several types of related illnesses and diseases.
 Some conditions include:

-This illness occurs when extensive asbestos exposure causes scarring of the lung tissue.
+This illness occurs when extensive exposure causes scarring of the lung tissue.

 Uncontrolled growth of abnormal cells in one or both lungs.